 Root Protection Area Calculator Tool

-Please note this tool is a design tool - please consult an arboricultural expert (like All Silva!) to assess soil conditions, local structures, site levels, species, tree age and confirmed RPA calculations - all of which impact the use of Root Protection Areas.
+This is a design tool - please consult an arboricultural expert to assess soil conditions, local structures, site levels, species, tree age and confirmed RPA calculations - all of which impact the use of Root Protection Areas.

 1. Measure the tree - method below